aseekatz/AnaerobeWorkshop/README.md

 **_Mac OS X:_** Install R using [this .pkg file](http://cran.r-project.org/bin/macosx/R-latest.pkg), and install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop).

 **_Linux:_** The binary files for your distribution can be found at [CRAN](http://cran.r-project.org/index.html).
 You can also use your own package manager: for Debian/Ubuntu run ```sudo apt-get install r-base``` and for Fedora run ```sudo yum install R``` .
 The RStudio IDE can be found [here](https://www.rstudio.com/products/rstudio/download/).

+####Text Editor

+While not required for this workshop, we recommend downloading some type of text editor to easily visualize your code.
+TextNano is a basic editor, and can be installed on Windows from the [Software Carpentry Windows Installer](https://github.com/swcarpentry/windows-installer/releases/download/v0.3/SWCarpentryInstaller.exe).
+Nano should be pre-installed on both Mac OS X and Linux.
+If you are using Mac OS X, you could also download [Text Wrangler](http://www.barebones.com/products/textwrangler/).

+####Downloading the files

+All of the files used in this exercise can be downloaded from this github directory.

+###Part I: